-Veteran volleyball coach Melissa Ferris is now in her ninth season with the Rice volleyball program.
-The up and coming volleyball coach was offered the position shortly after the hiring of Genny Volpe as the program's head coach in 2004.
+Melissa Ferris is now in her 10th season (2013) with the Rice volleyball program.
+She was hired as an assistant coach shortly after the hiring of Genny Volpe as the program's head coach in 2004.
 She works with Rice's outside hitters and serves as recruiting coordinator.

-The decision to bring Ferris to South Main has proved to be fruitful as the Owls have now been to the NCAA tournament in back-to-back season and three times in the past six years (2004, 2008, and 2009) after no previous post-season experience.
+The decision to bring Ferris to South Main has proved to be fruitful as the Owls have been to the NCAA Tournament three times since her arrival, after no appearances in the program's first 30 years.

 Not only is her on-court insight beneficial to the Owl volleyball program, but Ferris is considered as one of the top recruiters in the nation as well.
-The Owls' recruiting class of 2005 was ranked 29th in the nation, in addition to the 2006, 2011, 2012, and 2013 classes, which received the highest honorable mention from PrepVolleyball.com and in 2007 PrepVolleyball.com honored Caroline Gill with high school All-America honors, one just 150 high school seniors nationwide to be recognized.
-Rice's 2009 freshman, Nancy Cole, was rated #62 in the country by PrepVolleyball.com, while Megan Murphy another freshman was named to the prestigious LoneStar Volleyball All-Texas team.
+The Owls' recruiting class of 2005 was ranked 29th in the nation, in addition to the 2006, 2011, 2012, and 2013 classes, which received the highest honorable mention from PrepVolleyball.com.

 During the 2009 season, the Owls captured their first-ever conference championship when they defeated Tulsa 3-2 in the title game to earn Conference USA's NCAA automatic bid.
-Rice also sported a final RPI ranking of 37, its highest ever, out of 330 institutions, to lead C-USA.
+Rice also sported a final RPI ranking of 37, its highest ever.

 Prior to joining the coaching staff at Wyoming, Ferris spent four years at Texas State.
 With the Bobcats, she was responsible for the day-to-day activities of the volleyball program, including recruiting, preparing scouting reports and coordinating team practices.
 The Bobcats were 87-41 during her four years in San Marcos.